 As a kid with a major sweet tooth, I wanted to recreate this.
 I believe I was about 9 years old and I made some hot cocoa and shock it in a cup with a lid.
 It really made no difference but I’m sure as a kid I thought it did.

 I still really enjoy drinking a cup of hot cocoa when I watch The Santa Clause, which I do every year.
 I thought it would be fun to create a rich and delicious hot cocoa to have with it this year.

-This is a more grown-up hot cocoa.
+This is a more grown-up hot cocoa recipe.
 It’s not as sweet as a lot of hot cocoa because it uses some dark chocolate.
 It makes it really rich and gives it a lot of flavor.
 If you want it sweeter you can use just milk chocolate or at least less dark chocolate.